fallenreaper/discord-channel-limiter/readme.md

 throttles ability for users to post
 This bot is private and cannot be invited in other servers.

+## Docker

+if you want to leverage container management, and have docker.
+`docker compose build` will conduct a build when the correct data is supplied to it.
+You can then say `docker compose up` and it will serve everything.

 ## Specifications

 You can find the documentation of bot.ts [here](https://ghom.gitbook.io/bot-ts/).